 Benzodiazepine Drug Addiction Treatment Center in Cumming

-Benzos — with the full medicinal name of benzodiazepines — are prescribed to patients who suffer from seizures, sleep disorders, and anxiety attacks.
+Benzos — with the full medicinal name of benzodiazepines — are a category of prescription drugs commonly prescribed to patients who suffer from seizures, sleep disorders, and anxiety attacks.
 The potency of most benzos makes the drugs generally dangerous for use due to a high chance of addiction or overdose.

 Benzos routinely prescribed across the country include: